ahaselsteiner/2023-windio-data-exploration/README.md

 # Exploration of two WindIO datasets
-This is a Matlab script for exploration of two WindIO datasets:
+This repo contains a Matlab script for exploration of two WindIO datasets:
  * the first dataset containts acceleration data from the Krogmann wind turbine in Bremerhaven.
  * the second dataset contains acceleration data from a Senvion wind turbine in Bremen.